VityaSchel/bunsogs/README.md

 A database will be loaded from current directory, if one exists.
 You can override this by specifying a path to the db.sqlite3 to load in BUNSOGS_DB environment variable.
 ```

+Note the difference between `+` and `*`: passing `+` to room means add global moderator which will moderate any rooms on server from now on, passing `*` will add moderator to each existing room sequentially.

 ## Where is data stored?